learning-zone/react-basics/README.md

 * **Visible "Window":** Only the 5–10 items the user can see are rendered in the DOM.
 * **Dynamic Swapping:** As the user scrolls, items exiting the viewport are unmounted, and new items entering the "window" are mounted.
-* **Absolute Positioning:** A large "inner container" is used to simulate the total height of the full list, ensuring the scrollbar behaves accurately even though most items aren't actually there.
+* **Absolute Positioning:** A large "inner container" is used to simulate the total height of the full list, ensuring the scrollbar behaves accurately even though most items are not actually there.

 **Popular Libraries:**